CodeCat-maker/academic-resume-page/content/project/in-depth-analysis-system-of-player-behavior-and-social-networks-in-sword-of-legends-iii-using-advanced-python-techniques/index.md

 slides: example
 url_pdf: ""
 date: 2023-10-05T11:15:39.481Z
-summary: Between 2019 and 2021, I single-handedly developed an in-depth analysis system tailored for players of "Sword of Legends III."
-This system, built on a Python stack, leverages advanced data analytics libraries like Pandas for data manipulation and NumPy for numerical computations.
-With the integration of machine learning methodologies using Scikit-learn and TensorFlow, I sought to dissect both in-game behavior and player social interactions.
-To enhance the user experience, a complementary WeChat official account, WeChat mini-program, and H5 webpage were also developed.
-Post-launch, the platform swiftly drew over 6,000 users, testifying to its value and applicability.
+summary: From 2019 to 2021, I independently crafted an advanced Python-based analysis system for 'Sword of Legends III' players, integrating machine learning and deep data analytics, complemented by WeChat and H5 interfaces, engaging over 6,000 users.
 url_video: ""
 title: In-depth Analysis System of Player Behavior and Social Networks in "Sword of Legends III" Using Advanced Python Techniques